websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md

    ![Assign the desired language permissions to the selected role.](./manually-translating-web-content/images/01.png)

-1. Click on *Save* at the bottom of the page.
+1. Click *Save* at the bottom of the page.

 Users with the configured role can now manually translate any web content into the specified languages.